-- 4. The Committee welcomes the measures taken by the State party to implement the Convention since the previous concluding observations in 2015.
-It welcomes in particular the legislative and policy measures taken to promote the rights of persons with disabilities, including: - (a) The Federal Accessibility Initiative of 2022; - (b) The enactment of the Barrier-Free Accessibility Strengthening Act (BFSG) of 2021; - (c) The enactment of the Act on the Reform of Child and Adult Guardianship Law of 2021; - (d) The enactment of the Act to Strengthen Children and Youth (KJSG) of 2021; - (e) The Coalition Agreement of 2021; - (f) The enactment of the Law on the Protection of Children with Variations in Sex Development of 2021; - (g) The enactment of the Family Members Relief Act of 2020;
+- 4. The Committee welcomes the measures taken by the State party to implement the Convention following the recommendations of the Committee contained in its concluding observations on the initial report of the State party.
+It welcomes in particular the legislative and policy measures taken to promote the rights of persons with disabilities, including: - (a) The launch of the Federal Accessibility Initiative of 2022; - (b) The enactment of the Barrier-Free Accessibility Strengthening Act of 2021; - (c) The enactment of the Act on the Reform of Child and Adult Guardianship Law of 2021; - (d) The enactment of the Act to Strengthen Child and Youth Services of 2021; - (e) The signing of the coalition agreement of 2021;